5 Good And Bad Ways Your Dad Affects Your Relationship With Men

 4. The way your father treats your mother also has a lasting impact

-What you observe in your parent’s relationship or marriage often helps you to learn what you don’t want and the way you don’t wish to be treated.
-If you witnessed many negative interactions between your mother and your father, you may be fearful of repeating their mistakes.
+What you observe in your parent’s relationship or marriage often helps you learn what you don’t want and how you don’t wish to be treated.
+If you witnessed many negative interactions between your mother and father, you may fear repeating their mistakes.
 Observing emotional or physical abuse, affairs, financial betrayals, and the like during your childhood has a significant impact on your ability to trust in your own relationships.

 RELATED: 9 Unique Types Of Pain Experienced By Daughters Abandoned By Fathers